Ian-LiuIdk/ArmWrestling/README.md

 # ArmWrestling

-ArmWrestling is a game that doesn't measure your strenght, but your clicking speed (Best played with two people)
+ArmWrestling is a two player game that doesn't measure your strenght, but your clicking speed.

 # How to install and start